Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Rationale and key questions

-If our key questions are answered negatively, this speaks against the view that our measures successfully and robustly measure model welfare, rather than directly against the view that the models can have welfare states.
-Many factors besides lack of model welfare (e.g. lack of introspective ability or of the capacity to report welfare states in human-readable ways) could explain negative results.
 In addition to addressing these key questions, we also approach this work as a form of ethological observation.
 We observe and report model behavior in settings relevant to preference-expression, which we believe can motivate future research questions, by giving a general sense of models’ apparent behavioral tendencies and capabilities, to be further tested by future experimental research.